planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Adventurers should be wary of venomous snakes, blowgun darts, the miasma of the tomb, and a "mickey" slipped in their drink!
 These impart a sense of dreadful urgency to any scene.
 If exposed, the Guide Rolls the Dose dice and applies the effects:

 -   **Disease:** Roll Dose, the sufferer cannot Rally and takes 1 damage each day, up to the result.
 Some diseases take weeks or months instead.
--   **Poison:** Roll Dose and subtract the victim's Frame.
+-   **Poison:** Roll Dose and subtract the victim's FRAME.
 If positive, they cannot Rally and take 1 damage each Round, up to the result.
 -   **Tranquilizers:** as poison, but the Dose result also raises the victim's Check Difficulties.
 This tends to put them out of action before death.

 Afflictions end when cured or the damage runs out.
 The victim may then Rally back, if not at negative HP.
 To keep the suspense alive, the Guide should keep the Dose result secret.
 Even so, a Know Check based on medical knowledge may suggest some treatments or how long it will take for the affliction to run its course.